Justinbomwell/COP4610_project_1/README.txt

     - if all instruction tokens running through pathRes are a file then returns 1

 12. void func(instruction * instr_ptr,int commandCounter)
-  -This function looks at the parsed instructions and then decides if the next step is one of four possibilities: I/O            redirection, piping, built ins, or regular execution
+  - This function looks at the parsed instructions and then decides if the next step is one of four possibilities: I/O             redirection, piping, built ins, or regular execution
-  -After this the tokens are checked for the "&" symbol to indicate background processing -Then the appropriate functions are called depending on which of the four types of execution need to run
+  - After this the tokens are checked for the "&" symbol to indicate background processing
+  - Then the appropriate functions are called depending on which of the four types of execution need to run

 13. int isFile(const char * path)
   - Uses access to check if c-string passed in is a file